My Pursuit of a Sabbatical-Based Business

 When you truly prioritize yourself and the entirety of your life first, magic happens:

 Living fully gives you actual experiences and insights worth sharing.
 You're magnetic because you're genuinely fulfilled, not desperate.
 Your rested mind sees opportunities an exhausted one misses.
 Two focused hours from overflow accomplish more than eight hours from depletion.
-Your unique perspective—shaped by actual living—becomes your competitive advantage.
+Your unique perspective—shaped by actual living—becomes your advantage.

 Your business becomes the natural documentation of your life: